Our story

 How it started

 The idea began during the Enactus iTwin4Good challenge.
 Sai was asked to identify a real problem close to home.
-He started by listening to his brother, a care worker supporting autistic people, and to his teammate Boudica, an autistic parent and peer supporter.
+He started by listening to his brother, a care worker supporting autistic people, and to his teammate Boudica, a neurodivergent parent and peer supporter.

 A pattern became impossible to ignore.
 Activities existed.
 Funding existed.
 Community support existed.
 Yet families still struggled to find places that felt calm and manageable.
 The barrier was not opportunity.
 It was uncertainty.
 There was no clear way to understand how a place might feel before arriving there.